weberdak/traj2nmr/docs/source/tutorial1.rst

     gb1_traj_static = md.load('2lgi.pdb')
     gb1_traj_simulated = md.load('2lgi_100ns.dcd', top='2lgi.psf')

-You may see a warning regarding cell vectors for the PB file - ignore this.
+You may see a warning regarding cell vectors for the PDB file - ignore this.
 These objects will now be used to initialise Traj2NMR sessions.

 Initialise Traj2NMR session